Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 Each Album includes a title and a small description of the content and it is possible to edit this values any time.
 The Share option is still Primitive for it is only possible to share through email.

-The developers did not advanced much more information regarding the first development processes they used.
+The developers did not advance much more information regarding the first development processes they used.
 So we decided to simulate what would it be like if the Project had been supervised under some 3 different Processes.

 It is important to know:
 - Team with 25+ elements
 - Distributed into other small groups

 ### Common Process
-The common Process is designed in 4 different parts.
+The common Process is designed in 4 different parts
 - Software Specification
 - Software Design and Implementation
 - Software Validation
 - Software Evolution

 The first part is when everyone gathers together to find what they really need and what will they implement.
 In a more common case it this step would have been made with the client.
 However, the developers are their own clients, along with the rest of the world.
-So there is a freer willing end.
+So there is a 'freer' willing end.
 Once the goal is set.
 Small teams are going to be created and designated to different tasks.
-This provides a more efficient development process rather than the hole team concentrated with a task at a time.
-After a long time, it is time for Step 3.
-Consisting in fixing numerous issues and validate the final product to know if it corresponds to the first concepts and ideas.
+This provides a more efficient development process rather than the whole team concentrated with a task at a time.
+After a long time, it is time for Step 3, which consists in fixing numerous issues and validate the final product to know if it corresponds to the first concepts and ideas.
-If there is a mutual consensus whether the project can finally be launched in the market.
-It goes directly into step 4.
+If there is a mutual consensus whether the project can finally be launched in the market, it goes directly to step 4.
 Launching the product and start a strict and constant supervision and evolution.

 Pros:
-- A process that might work with small projects.
+- A process that might work with small projects
-- Might work if there is a good feedback and help from the community.
+- Might work if there is a good feedback and help from the community
-- Can work if the developing team is small and open for constant discussion.
+- Can work if the developing team is small and open for constant discussion

 Cons:
-- Too much time consuming and unpredicted additional costs if something is out of the project initial concept in the final steps.
+- Too much time consuming and unpredicted additional costs if something is out of the project initial concept in the final steps
-- Might lead to an elevated cost at the end if a task is not on schedule.
+- Might lead to an elevated cost at the end if a task is not on schedule

 ### Waterfall Process
 Using the Waterfall mode, the team needs to been open and ready to new changes every time.
-This process has 5 principal topics that need cover-up.
+This process has 5 principal topics that need cover-up
 - Requirements Definition
 - System and Software Design
 - Implementation and unit testing